renepacchaux/gudeeds-responsive-mobile-app/README.md

 to ask any questions and put them in a form of a persona, our collective representation of who the user is.

-**Platforms** We called out our assumptions first.
-Pulling out a laptop at a grocery store: certain.
-Pulling out a phone: yes.
+**Devices** Our persona we were building, Sabrina, was busy.
+What sort of busy though?
+One scenario, early at the brainstorm assumptions stage, was that at a key moment we would find Sabrina at a compact, busy place with kids in tow: the grocery store.
+Here, it makes sense that she would likey be pulling out a phone rather than a laptop at a grocery store.
+Two choices allow us to work with that.

 -   Webapp Our work can work for iOS devices, but up to a point.
 We focused on browser based interactions.

--   Mobile This desicion affected which design library we would implement for our prototype in short order.
+-   Mobile If we are putting together visuals in a short amount of time, it makes sense that would borrow from a design library.
+While we did not go with iOS, we knew our first stab at this design would be on the phone.
+This decision boxed us in a bit, but with the important benefit of allowing us to move forward on the design quickly.

     **\* Research
-    \*\*** Other Task Apps
+    \*\*** Other task apps

+Much work has been done for us already if we only look and see what is out there.
+To keep us from doing repetitive work, looked at commonly used (but established) features that we would use as pieces of our puzzle in building the initial prototypes.

-To keep us from reinventing certain wheels, we make sure we looked at what was established en masse for simliar apps. **Business Analysis** The commonality is an IRL system of gathering (groceries) in our case.
+**Common traits** The commonality is an IRL system of gathering groceries in our case.

 -   **Task Rabbit**
 -   **Amazon (Wholefoods)**